 Google rich image search for products

 Squarespace structures product information so Google can display additional information in rich search results.
 These search results can include the product name, a product image, description, price range, availability, and product URL.

 Built-in mobile optimization

 Google's technology gives mobile-optimized sites a higher priority in search results.
 As such, all mobile-friendly Squarespace sites are also search-engine friendly.
-As long as you don’t disable your mobile style or overload your site with too much content, your site is ready to be found in mobile searches.
+As long as you don’t disable mobile styles or overload your site with too much content, your site is ready to be found in mobile searches.